MarxEckertBrasil/mmo-base-template/README.md

 In this project I use:

-MonoGame.net to make all the graphics. (https://github.com/MonoGame/MonoGame)
+Raylib to make all the graphics. (https://github.com/raysan5/raylib)

 Tiled to user create adventures. (https://github.com/mapeditor/tiled)